 I had lived in Milan for 7 years and day by day I was realizing that Milan was too big for me.
 In 2015 I came back to Sardinia, which my birthplace and I was looking for a job but I it was hard to find anything.
 A friend of mine had visited Stockholm in October 2015, and in his opinion Sweden was my type of country.

-At that moment I had nothing to lose, so I decided to find a way to move in Sweden.
+At that moment I had nothing to lose, so I decided to find a way to move to Sweden from Italy.
 My problem was that I didn’t know any of the language language – I didn’t even know how to say “Hi”.

 So I wrote an advertisement as an au pair.
 I love children and I thought this could be an opportunity to discover the country day by day with the help of a Swedish family.
 In the end I found a wonderful family, we met on Skype and after 2 weeks I took the plane to Stockholm.